-The Josefs Pharmacy PGY1 Community-based Pharmacy resident will spend a major portion of his/her time providing direct care and education to patients.
-This will be both at the pharmacy and in affiliated practice sites.
-The resident will also be involved with the marketing of these services.
-Each resident will be expected to develop and implement additional clinical services as well as to expand existing services at their primary practice site.
-Residents will gain experience with additional patient populations through an Ambulatory Care rotation as well as working with underserved patients at the Campbell University Community Care Clinic.
+Josefs Pharmacy is a CPESN-affiliated pharmacy.
+The resident will spend a major portion of his/her time providing direct care and education to patients.
+Each resident will be expected to develop and implement additional clinical services, expand existing services at their primary practice site, and market these services.
+Residents will gain experience with additional patient populations through a one-month Ambulatory Care rotation as well as working with underserved patients at the Campbell University Community Care Clinic.

 About the Program